 Marketable securities consist primarily of debt securities such as corporate bonds, commercial paper, U.S. treasury securities, and U.S. government agency securities.
 These securities are classified as available-for-sale securities at the time of purchase as they represent funds readily available for current operations, and the Company also has the ability and intent to liquidate them at any time to meet its operating cash needs, if necessary.
 All available-for-sale debt securities are recorded at their estimated fair value, with changes in fair value recognized as unrealized gains or losses in accumulated other comprehensive income.
 For available-for-sale debt securities in an unrealized loss position, the Company evaluates whether a current expected credit loss exists based on available information relevant to the credit rating of the security, current economic conditions and reasonable and supportable forecasts.
-Expected credit losses are recorded in other income (expense), net, on the consolidated statements of income, and any remaining unrealized losses are recognized in accumulated other comprehensive income or loss in the stockholders' equity section of the consolidated balance sheets.
-Realized gains and losses are determined based on the specific identification method and are reported in interest and other income, net in the consolidated statements of operations.
+Expected credit losses are recorded in other income (expense), net, on the consolidated statements of income, and any remaining unrealized gains and losses are determined based on the specific identification method and are reported in interest and other income, net in the consolidated statements of operations.
 There were no credit losses or impairment on available-for-sale debt securities recognized for the years ended December 31, 2022, 2021, and 2020.
 The Company is not aware of any specific event or circumstances that would require the Company to change its assessment of credit losses for any marketable available-for-sale debt securities as of December 31, 2022.